Aeronautica Imperialis - Faction Review - Tau Empire

 KV 126 Skyfire Platform

-This ground defence is good in scenarios where there are ground targets or landing zones.
-The Skyfire platform can then be deployed to defend these areas.
-However, its low effective altitude of 2 and its burst cannon profile [4/10/0 5+], which has no long range will allow opponents to avoid this defence.
-This is also a good defence for low altitude engagements, but the lack of long range reduces its effectiveness.
-A few of these defences around a ground target will cause opponents whether to risk incoming fire during a bombing run or to fly higher and lose accuracy.
-Although, to be most effective make sure the Skyfire will be a Medium Range when it targets the opponent.
+It is effective for low-altitude engagements, but the lack of long range reduces its overall usefulness.
+Placing a few of these defences around a ground target will force opponents to decide whether to risk incoming fire during a bombing run or to fly higher and lose accuracy.
+To maximize its effectiveness, make sure the Skyfire is set to Medium Range when targeting the opponent.

 KV 129 Stormfury Platform

 The Stormfury Platform is the single most effective ground defence in the game.
 With an effective altitude of 4 and the ability to engage aircraft at long range, it is a constant threat.
-It is the platforms weapon profile [1/2/2 2+(6+)] that makes it so effective, especially at medium and long range.
-This platform should be an automatic inclusion in any Tau Air Cadre list (if ground defences are permitted).
+It is the platform’s weapon profile [1/2/2 2+(6+)] that makes it so effective, especially at medium and long range.
+This platform should be an automatic inclusion in any Tau Air Cadre list if ground defences are permitted.

 Building your own Tau Air Cadre